Audience

 What will be covered?

-This qualification is made up of four units.
+This programme is made up of four units.
 For more information on each unit's learning outcomes open the panels below.

 Unit 1: Health and Safety, Security and General Law